uncopenweb/jsonic/doc/js.rst

       :type func: :func:`function(notice)`
       :param channel: Name of the channel to observe.
 Defaults to :const:`default` if not defined.
       :type channel: string
-      :param actions: List of string :ref:`action <notification>` names to observe.
+      :param actions: List of string :ref:`notification <notification>` actions to observe.
 Defaults to all actions if not defined.
       :type actions: array
       :return: Token to use to unregister the callback later using :meth:`removeObserver`
       :rtype: object